symfony/symfony-docs/cookbook/bundles/best_practices.rst

 In order to ease the installation process of third-party bundles, we propose you to use the following standardized instructions in your ``README`` file.

-.. sidebar:: Bundle Instructions Template
+.. sidebar:: Installation Instructions Template

     .. raw:: rst